0xPolygonMiden/miden-base/docs/architecture/state.md

 ![Architecture core concepts](../img/architecture/state/state.png){ width="80%" }
 </center>

-These databases are represented by authenticated data structures; for easily proving that items were added to or removed from a database, and so that a commitment to the database is very small.
+These databases are represented by authenticated data structures that enable easy proof of items added to or removed from a database.
+This ensures that the commitment to the database remains very small.

 Polygon Miden has two databases to capture the note states.
 The note database is append-only and stores all notes permanently.
 The nullifier database stores nullifiers that indicate that a note has been previously consumed.
 Separating note storage into these two databases gives Polygon Miden client-side proving and advanced privacy.

 ### Account database

-The latest account states - and data for onchain accounts - are recorded in a sparse Merkle tree which maps account IDs to account hashes, and account data if needed.
+The latest account states - and data for on-chain accounts - are recorded in a sparse Merkle tree which maps account IDs to account hashes, and account data if needed.

 <center>
 ![Architecture core concepts](../img/architecture/state/account-db.png){ width="80%" }